ialobanov/powershell/README.md

 ## Description

-It's my personal powershell setup and some software for deployment on new OS (tested on Windows 11, 10).<br>
+It's my personal powershell setup and some software for deployment on new OS (tested on Windows 11, 10).
-I use Oh My Posh to change standard look of powershell with own theme ***ivan***, you can choose different themes [here](https://ohmyposh.dev/docs/themes).<br>
+I use Oh My Posh to change standard look of powershell with own theme ***ivan***, you can choose different themes [here](https://ohmyposh.dev/docs/themes).
-I add some settings for promptline, usefull alias for me and color scheme.<br>
+I add some settings for promptline, usefull alias for me and color scheme.
-Inspired by [@Takuya Matsuyama](https://github.com/craftzdog) from youtube video [How to set up PowerShell prompt with Oh My Posh on Windows 11](https://www.youtube.com/watch?v=5-aK2_WwrmM).<br>
+Inspired by [@Takuya Matsuyama](https://github.com/craftzdog) from youtube video [How to set up PowerShell prompt with Oh My Posh on Windows 11](https://www.youtube.com/watch?v=5-aK2_WwrmM).

 ## Screnshot